openflighthpc/flight-control/README.md

 In addition to setting the database username and password in `config/database.yaml`, the following config variables should be set for the development and production files in `config/environments`:

+- `config.flight_hub_url`: the URL of the associated Flight Hub application
 - `config.usd_gbp_conversion`: USD to GBP exchange rate
 - `config.gbp_compute_conversion`: conversion rate for GBP to compute units
 - `config.at_risk_conversion`: conversion rate for compute units to 'at risk' compute units

 ### AWS